Kaitlyn Bristowe Breaks Her Silence on Her Split From Shawn Booth

 Instagram

-Kaitlyn Bristowe is breaking her silence on her split with Shawn Booth.
+Kaitlyn Bristowe is breaking her silence on her split from Shawn Booth.

 The former Bachelorette star opened up about the "big elephant in the room" on Tuesday's episode of her podcast Off the Vine With Kaitlyn Bristowe.